theeye-io-team/theeye-integrations/scanoss/readme.md

 ## Lets Begin
 ## First step is to install theeye.
-This tutorial was writing using Ubuntu 22.04.
+This tutorial was written using Ubuntu 22.04.
 For achieving this task you need to clone our repository and run quickstart.sh

 Please run:
  ```